-I’ve seen other travel guides begin to follow this trend.
-We experienced the shift directly as our team worked on a new guide this year for the Haunted History Trail of New York State.
+I’ve seen other travel guides following this trend.
+We experienced the shift first in 2018, as our team worked on a new guide for the Haunted History Trail of New York State.
 In its fifth year as an official tourism trail, the Haunted History Trail faced challenges as visitors tried to figure out how to follow the trail.
 Do they hit every stop in order?
 Follow a region?
 Pick a single stop or two?
 Hours and location offerings changed based on seasonality- another challenge to contend with.
 Past guides were trying to be everything to everyone.
 While they managed to offer relevant information, we were simultaneously falling short on telling the story.

 And that was the key right there – storytelling.
 This trail was a series of listings, a collection of stops – but the guide didn’t support the story that New York is a full-on haunted destination.
 When a visitor travels to Hawaii, they are immersed in a culture of pineapples, Mai Tais, leis, and an alphabet consisting of mostly vowels.
 Storytelling would allow us to build a picture in the visitor’s mind and better immerse visitors in the stories of the trail.